rajakolluru/cheniledocs.github.io/pages/codex-docs/110-chenile-2-1-21-release-notes.md

 - `versionProperty` now defaults from the service ID when it is not declared explicitly.
 - The built-in `infoService` now resolves its service version from `chenile.version`.

+### Monolith naming transition

+- `chenile.monolith.name` is now the primary runtime property for monolith identity.
+- `chenile.module.name` still works as a deprecated compatibility fallback.
+- `chenile-gen` templates and framework test resources now generate and validate `chenile.monolith.name` by default.
+- Core runtime APIs now expose `getMonolithName()` while keeping `getModuleName()` as a compatibility alias.
+- Public JSON payloads emitted by `chenile-core` and `chenile-service-registry` now use `monolithName`.
+- Incoming JSON that still sends `moduleName` is accepted for compatibility during the transition window.

 ### Chenile Admin UI

 - `chenile-core` now contains `chenile-admin-ui`, a standalone React frontend for inspecting running Chenile systems.